 Harvesting is the best gift for the patience to grow a plant!

 Mint is harvested for its leaves.
 Fresh leaves can be harvested at any time from your backyard.
-These leaves can be used immediately or can be freezed for later use.
-The mint leaves is rich in Vitamin A , C , iron, calcium and magnesium, which is essential for our good health.
+These leaves can be used immediately or can be frozen for later use.
+The mint leaves are rich in Vitamin A, C, iron, calcium, and magnesium, which is essential for our good health.

 Do plant mint in your garden and share your experience with me.
 Comment below what type of mint you grow?